21 March 2024

 Sanger's early successes as a labor leader set into motion the present disavowal by the organization she founded, and it's a history worth repeating.

-It was the witnessing effect the labor struggle had on the wives and children that caught Sanger's attention over time.
+It was the witnessing effect the labor struggle had on the wives and children that caught Sanger's attention to birth control.
 As she details in her memoir, Pivot of Civilization (Brentano's NY), "We saw that in the final analysis the real burden of industrial warfare was thrust upon the frail, all-too-frail shoulders of the children ... " She writes her concerns were rebuffed by a mostly male labor leadership.
 She wanted to encourage these families to limit the numbers of hungry children they were producing.
 The labor leaders argued that the more poor we had, the sooner the proletarian revolution would come.

 Sanger writes "The eloquence of those who led the underpaid and half-starved workers could no longer, at least for me, ring with conviction."